-The Milanov Method is characterized by its simple and intuitive structure.
+The Milanov Method’s structure is simple and intuitive.

-The students start by listening, singing and dancing songs that are later imitated by ear with the violin.
+The teaching begins with the child listening, singing and dancing songs that they will later find by ear with the violin.

-Each song is wisely thought to encompass a very precise task and represents the essential preparation for the next one.
+Each song is carefully structured to present a precise task and to prepare for the next one.

-In addition, the children learn the tones by guiding themselves from their ears and from the tonal relationships they have previously internalized.
-They listen to the music in their heads, become aware of the place these sounds occupy in the tonal map and learn to locate them on the instrument.
+Furthermore, the pupil is asked to transpose the songs by ear, thus learning the tonal relations previously memorized.
+They have the music in their head and become aware of the place these sounds occupy in the tonal structure and learn to place them on the instrument.

 Sencillos y eficaces al mismo tiempo, representan el «entrenamiento» cotidiano con el cual empezamos cada clase de violín.
 Duran solo pocos minutos, pero abarcan todos los movimentos básicos que un joven violinista necesita dominar a principio de su carrera.
 Esta era la costumbre en las clases de violín de Trendafil Milanov, en Bulgaria: así lo es en nuestras escuelas de música, aquí en Madrid.